Contact us today

 Leaving your bags to catch their taxi, set off walking today with just things you need for the day.
 Descend the valley sides towards the medieval town of Potes, views of the hermitage at San Tirso and the Picos de Europa all the way.
 The centre of Potes has narrow cobbled streets and lots of little bridges over the river.
 After lunch there is still 8km to walk up into another very pretty side valley.
 Tonight’s inn really feels like a family home.

 Today’s walk takes you through some of the most remote parts of the Liebana Valley.
 As you move from village to village, crossing meadows and woodland, you also climb up over a ridge between valleys.
-The last section of the day’s walk takes you across a meadow right to the back door of your XVI century inn.
+Stay in a comfortable hotel with a well regarded restaurant tonight.

 By now you are walking along the main Liebana Valley as it narrows towards the huge amphitheatre at Fuente Dé.
 The path crosses back and forth over the pretty Deva River as it flows down to Potes and out to the sea.
 Walk through oak forest and meadows under the vertical walls of the Picos or along shady beech forests to get to the dramatic natural amphitheatre at Fuente Dé.

 Today you can spend just relaxing and wandering in the area around your hotel though most choose to take the cable car 1,000m up to the high mountains.
 From the top station you have a variety of options, either a short wander or you can walk up and onto the peak of one of the highest mountains in the whole range.
 Enjoy stunning views back down the forested Liebana Valley and ahead to the high limestone cliffs ahead of you.